jbhannah/dotfiles/README.md

 ## Updating

+The clone will be updated automatically whenever a new interactive shell is opened.
+The `$DOTFILES_DIR` environment variable is set in `.zshenv` to the location of the clone, and is used both in pulling updates and in telling `rcup` where to look for dotfiles after the initial installation.

-Update clone and, if any new files were added, re-up:
+If any new files or Vim plugins were added, simply re-up:

     rcup